-Protect your retail business from the dangers of fire, burglary, or other disaster by installing a surveillance system and train employees on how to respond in the event of an emergency, keeping your business compliant with NFPA regulations and guidelines.
+Protect your retail business from the dangers of fire, burglary, or other disasters by installing a surveillance system and train employees on how to respond in the event of an emergency, keeping your business compliant with NFPA regulations and guidelines.

 Consider these questions as you’re designing your employee-training course:

 OSHA requires that employers who opt to provide portable fire extinguishers for use by employees also provide training for those employees.
-Fire protection equipment only works as well as those who know how to use it, so it is good practice to make sure all employees have at a least a basic understanding of how to use extinguishers.
+Fire protection equipment only works as well as those who know how to use it, so it is good practice to make sure all employees have at least a basic understanding of how to use extinguishers.

 In the retail environment, there can be many employees that rotate shifts, often working with various combinations of team members.
 Because of this, it can be beneficial for retail business owners to include fire extinguisher training for all employees.
 Koorsen offers professional fire training to help businesses of all sizes meet OSHA’s requirements.

 In your employee onboarding course, train employees to identify potential shoplifters.
-In the retail setting, there are constantly threats of theft and shoplifting, and your employees can be a very simple line of defense against thieves if they are properly trained on identifying signs of shoplifting.
+In the retail setting, there are constant threats of theft and shoplifting, and your employees can be a very simple line of defense against thieves if they are properly trained on identifying signs of shoplifting.

 Train employees on store design that optimizes safety.
 Maintain a clean and organized store.
 Keep shelves and displays low, and install adequate lights to maintain visibility throughout the store.
 Restrict the use of fitting rooms.
 Encourage employees to walk around the store and down various aisles to keep constant visibility of the store and any shoppers.